smalihaider/securecsar-frontend/README.md

    1. <securecscar-frontend>/app/app_components/SignCSAR/signcsarController.js

 By default it is set at http://localhost:8080.
 So no need for this step, if securecsar-frontend and securecsar services are running on the same machine and server of securecsar services is configured at port 8080.

+More information of this prototype is included in scripture of the master's thesis "Securing Cloud Service Archives for Function and Data Shipping in Industrial Environments".